bubnicbf/ChristofidesAlgorithm/README.md

 ## TSP Solution

-To solve the traveling salesman problem using the code you provided, you can follow these steps:
+To solve the traveling salesman problem using the code, you can follow these steps:

 1. Create a double[][] matrix representing the distances between all the cities you want to visit.
 You can use the ChristofidesManager class's readDistanceMatrix method to read the matrix from a file, or you can manually create the matrix in your code.